-Take-Two buys mobile gaming publisher Social Point for up to $276M
+Take-Two buys mobile games publisher Social Point for up to $276M

 This is a big move for Take-Two, which has up to now focused more on console and PC gaming, eschewing the mobile games market.
 Social Point has at times been referred to as the “Zynga of Europe”, although its growth and valuation (and general fortunes) have been far more rational and steady (steadily growing upwards, that is).

-This is a straight diversification play for Take-Two, and an acknowledgement (finally) that there is an opportunity for it in the mobile games market, specifically in the area of free-to-play.
+This is a straight diversification play for Take-Two, and an acknowledgement (after many years of staying largely out of mobile) that there is an opportunity for it in the mobile games market, specifically in the area of free-to-play.

-Free-to-play mobile games has been one of the very biggest and most lucrative developments in gaming in the last several years, with companies like Supercell pulling in huge returns on the back of popular titles.
+The rise of free-to-play mobile games has been one of the very biggest and most lucrative developments in gaming in the last several years, with companies like Supercell pulling in huge returns on the back of popular titles.
 For Social Point, two of its biggest hits have been Dragon City and Monster Legends, which together have had over 180 million downloads across iOS and Android.
 The total market size for this sector was estimated at $40 billion in 2016.

 “With the acquisition of Social Point, Take-Two has further diversified its business, expanded its portfolio of owned intellectual property, and significantly enhanced its position in the fast-growing free-to-play mobile gaming space,” said Strauss Zelnick, Chairman and CEO of Take-Two in a statement.
 “The experienced team at Social Point shares our commitment to delighting consumers with high-quality entertainment, and we believe that Social Point’s deeply-engaging mobile offerings will be a perfect complement to our business.